Potala Palace: Context

-The site on which the Potala Palace rises is built over a palace erected by Songtsen Gampo on the Red Hill.
-The Potala contains two chapels on its northwest corner that conserve parts of the original building.
+The Potala is built on the site of palace Songtsen Gampo on the Red Hill.
+The Potala contains two chapels on its northwest corner that conserve parts of the earlier palace.
 One is the Phakpa Lhakhang, the other the Chogyel Drupuk, a recessed cavern identified as Songtsen Gampo's meditation cave.
-Lozang Gyatso, the Great Fifth Dalai Lama, started the construction of the modern Potala Palace in 1645 after one of his spiritual advisers, Konchog Chophel (died 1646), pointed out that the site was ideal as a seat of government, situated as it is between Drepung and Sera monasteries and the old city of Lhasa.
+Ngawang Lozang Gyatso, the Great Fifth Dalai Lama, started the construction of the modern Potala Palace in 1645, after one of his spiritual advisers, Konchog Chophel, pointed out that the site was ideal as a seat of government, situated as it is between Drepung and Sera monasteries and the old city of Lhasa.

 The external structure was built in 3 years, while the interior, together with its furnishings, took 45 years to complete.

+Inhabitation

+The new palace got its name from a hill on Cape Comorin at the southern tip of India—a rocky point sacred to the bodhisattva of compassion, who is known as Avalokitesvara, or Chenrezi.

 The Dalai Lama and his government moved into the Potrang Karpo ('White Palace') in 1649.
+The Potala was used as a winter palace by the Dalai Lama from that time.
 Construction lasted until 1694, some twelve years after his death.
-The Potala was used as a winter palace by the Dalai Lama from that time.
 The Potrang Marpo ('Red Palace') was added between 1690 and 1694.

-The new palace got its name from a hill on Cape Comorin at the southern tip of India—a rocky point sacred to the bodhisattva of compassion, who is known as Avalokitesvara, or Chenrezi.
-The Tibetans themselves rarely speak of the sacred place as the "Potala", but rather as "Peak Potala" (Tse Potala), or most commonly as "the Peak".
+Kalachakra Mandala was constructed during the 1690s.

+The Yamantaka Mandala was made during 1751.